Disposal of Hazardous Waste

 PLEASE DO NOT THROW SHARPS IN THE TRASH.

-2. Place home-generated sharps in the container and dispose sealed container by the following methods:
+2. Place home-generated sharps in an approved container and dispose of sealed container by the following methods: